sliceofcake/FunimationPlayerOverride/README.md

 • [up] increase volume
 • [down] decrease volume

-You can also create a bookmark with the URL/link being the funimationAssistBookmarklet.txt text.
+You can also create a bookmark with the URL/link being the funimationPlayerOverride.txt text.
 Then, whenever you click on the bookmark, it will run the script.
 Bookmarks that run JavaScript instead of going to a webpage are called bookmarklets.

 Why this works
 Recently [end of 2016, beginning of 2017], Funimation decided to redo their website and, for whatever reason, decided to use an HTML5 video player instead of their traditional Flash video player.
 This allows for customer scripting - abilities that were previous made difficult because the video was sitting behind Flash.